thingsboard/thingsboard.github.io/docs/iot-gateway/what-is-iot-gateway.md

 ---

-The Thingsboard **IoT Gateway** is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with Thingsboard.
+The Thingsboard **IoT Gateway** is an open-source solution that allows you to integrate IoT devices connected to legacy and third-party systems with Thingsboard.

 Thingsboard is an open-source IoT platform that enables rapid development, management and scaling of IoT applications.
 See [**What is Thingsboard?**](/docs/getting-started-guides/what-is-thingsboard/) if you are new platform user.